Build Your Brand Community: Why People Join Brand Worlds

 Written by Kat Fletcher

-If you’re growing a product brand, building your customer base is a high priority.
-Having a group of people of people who trust your brand and buy your products more than once is essential for your business growth.
+If you’re growing a product brand, building your customer base will be a high priority.
+Having people who trust your brand and buy your products not just once, but repeatedly, is essential for your business growth.

 Loyal customers spend 67% more than first-time buyers